 Members and nonmembers alike can present papers.
-Abstracts of proposed papers are typically due by February 28 (or 29) of the Meeting year; applicants should check this page for any changes.
-(Note that the abstract deadline for the April, 2014 meeting is Friday, March 1, 2014).
+Abstracts of proposed papers are typically due before March 1 of the Meeting year; applicants should check this page for any changes.
 Abstracts must be 100-150 words in length and must be accompanied by a registration fee.
 Special discount rates are available for regular members, student members, and student nonmembers.
 Nonmembers who join the Society at the time of registration are eligible for membership benefits, including reduced registration fees and a subscription to Western Folklore.
 Registration fees for regular members are $45; for non-members $70.
 Registration fees for student/retired members are $25; for non-members $45.
 All fees are to be sent to:

 Managing Editor, Western Folklore

 One important event in the Societys Meetings is the invitational Archer Taylor Lecture Series, given by a folklorist of note.
 The lectures are subsequently published in the Societys journal, Western Folklore.
 You can see a full list of the lectures, in reverse chronological order, by clicking on the Archer Taylor button on the navigation panel.
 In 2015, the Archer Taylor lecture will be given by John Niles.

 See the Publications page for information about the journal.